brainsatplay/DOMElement/README.md

 `npm i fragelement`

-This is a simple wrapper for the native template fragments in javascript.
+This is a simple wrapper for the native web components with template fragments in javascript.

 DOMElement extends the HTMLElement class and implements a template fragment rendering method: